iraftoul/WordPress/readme.md

 ## Running Wordpress on Openshift

-The following steps walk you through the recommended wordpress installation:
+The following steps walk you through a recommended way for installing wordpress:

-### Step 1: Access the OpenShift user interface and log in from the CLI
+### Step 1: Access the OpenShift UI and log in from the CLI

 Open the OpenShift console and enter your credentials to login.
 On the web user interface of OpenShift’s cluster in the top right corner on the service catalog page, click on your credentials and select Copy Login Command.
 Open your CMD/Terminal and paste the login credentials.
-You are now successfully logged in to the OpenShift Container Platform server using the oc CLI.
+You are now successfully logged in to the OpenShift server CLI.

 Note: The generated token is a type of password.
 Do not share it with others.